the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 If you do not select a license others will not be able to reuse your data without asking you for permission.
 * You can put your research outputs into context using and introduction text, such as a README.txt file
     * See the {ref}`documentation and metadata section<rr-rdm-metadata>`

+### 6. Costs
+* Check if there are any costs associated with your project
+    * Preferred storage solution (during and after the project, see #3-4)
+    * Personnel costs (if you need a data manager to manage more sensitive or large quantities of data)
+    * Software licenses (such as Electronic Lab Notebooks, see the {ref}`Open notebooks section<rr-open-notebooks>`
+    * You can use this [checklist for costs](https://www.ukdataservice.ac.uk/media/622368/costingtool.pdf) as a guidance

 You can use this [checklist](https://ukdataservice.ac.uk/learning-hub/research-data-management/plan-to-share/checklist/) to see if you have everything covered in your Data Management Plan.